zonkypop/BlendyPose/README.md

 ![GIF](/screenshots/PosePipeDemo1.gif)

 ## Note
-This fork of BlendyPose supports Windows full installs, it will install to Blender's Python path, rather than your system's.
+This will install to Blender's Python path, rather than your system's.

 ## Install
 1 - Open Blender